INVESTOR CHARTER FOR DEPOSITORIES AND DEPOSITORY PARTICIPANTS

 2. Mission

-• To provide timely and accurate information to investors with regard to their holdingand transfer of securities held by them.
+• To provide timely and accurate information to investors regarding their holdings and transfer of securities held by them.

-• To provide the highest standards of investor education, investor awarenessandtimely services so as to enhance Investor Protection and create awarenessabout Investor Rights.
+• To provide the highest standards of investor education, awareness, and timely services to enhance Investor Protection and awareness about Investor Rights.

-Sr. no. Brief about the Activity/Service Expected Timelines for processing bythe DP after receipt of proper documents
+S. No Brief about the Activity / Service Expected Timelines (after receipt of proper documents)

 1 Dematerialization of securities 7 days